 “You’re always in my dreams,” Jason called after her; she shook her head and left the room, thankful that he didn’t follow her out.

 She gave a sigh as she began to make her way down the empty corridor and out of the stadium, hearing the cheering of the crowd outside and wondering what team had scored.
 She wasn’t sure why Jason Turner had decided to begin intruding into her life, she also couldn’t decide if she was happy about this or not.
 That was the main reason why she had removed herself from the situation before she ended up doing something that she may have regretted later on.

 “Hey, Roxie.”
 George called across the shop, after seeing his daughter walk in and begin looking around for him.
 Roxanne smiled as she walked over to him and gave him a hug.

 “What are you doing here?”
 He asked her after moving away from her and walking back over to where he was putting some new stock on the shelves.

 Roxanne began helping him fill the shelves up, remembering back in the day when she would spend most of her childhood hanging around the shop with Fred.
 Those days had long since gone; she and Fred had long since been at an age where they would hang around together.

-Roxanne refused to get to know her; most of the family had hated her which made Fred more distant with the family, until they had both had a baby last year.
+Roxanne refused to get to know her; most of the family had hated her which made Fred more distant with the family, until they had both had a baby a few years ago.
 Roxanne adored her nephew Lee, but she wasn’t as close with Fred as she had been.

 “How has your day been?”
 George asked her.